google/zerocopy/README.md

 parsing and serialization by allowing zero-copy conversion to/from byte slices.

-This is enabled by three core marker traits, each of which can be derived (e.g., `#[derive(FromBytes)]`):
+This is enabled by four core marker traits, each of which can be derived (e.g., `#[derive(FromBytes)]`):
+- `FromZeroes` indicates that a sequence of zero bytes represents a valid instance of a type
 - `FromBytes` indicates that a type may safely be converted from an arbitrary byte sequence
 - `AsBytes` indicates that a type may safely be converted *to* a byte